-- width optional, width of a screenshot in pixels; - height optional, height of a screenshot in pixels;
+- width optional, width of a screenshot in pixels; - height optional, height of a screenshot in pixels; - render\all optional, if true render the whole webpage; - scale\method optional, method to use when resizing the image, 'raster' or 'vector';

-- render\all optional, if true render the whole webpage; - scale\method optional, method to use when resizing the image, 'raster' or 'vector' - quality optional, quality of JPEG image, integer in range from 0 to 100 width parameter sets the width of the resulting image.
-If the viewport has a different width, the image is scaled up or down to match the specified one.
-For example, if the viewport is 1024px wide then splash:jpeg{width=100} will return a screenshot of the whole viewport, but the image will be downscaled to 100px width.
+- quality optional, quality of JPEG image, integer in range from 0 to 100; - region optional, {left, top, right, bottom} coordinates of a cropping rectangle.

 Returns: JPEG screenshot data, as a binary object.
+When the image is empty nil is returned.

-Without arguments splash: jpeg() will take a snapshot of the current viewport.
+Without arguments splash: jpeq() will take a snapshot of the current viewport.